rafiulgits/IP-Messenger/README.md

 ## Before Use:
    File transferring system only can use in signle chat or one-to-on system.
-   For transfer file messenger will create another socket with same host address; but the port will be create by using: senderSocket.port - 10 So be carefull about initial port for messenger socket connection.
+   For transfer file messenger will create another socket with same host address; but the port will be create by using: 49600
+   So be carefull about initial port for messenger socket connection.

       Default file receive location Document/IP_Messenger